robtweed/qewd-jsdb/REPL.md

         ^demo("array","no_longer_an_array")="This should change things!"

 That second subscript is no longer an unbroken sequence of integers, so even if we use the *true* argument, *setDocument()* will now return it as an object.
-Try it for yourself:
+Try it for yourself and see:

         var arrCopy3 = topDoc.$array.getDocument(true)